 Imagine this scenario: You’re a business owner, and you arrive to work one day to discover your company files have all disappeared, your bank account has been wiped out, and personal, employee, and customer information was stolen.
 You are one of the latest victims of a cyber attack, and you are not alone.

 Luckily this was only a scenario, but it can become a reality without warning.
 And it can happen to a company of any size, in any industry.
 Contrary to popular belief, cyber attacks are not unique to the healthcare or financial sectors.

-In fact, according to a report from the Identity Theft Resource Center and CyberScout which evaluated 791 data breaches that were reported during the first half of 2017, the business sector experienced the highest percentage of the total breaches reported.
+In fact, according to a report from the Identity Theft Resource Center and CyberScout, the business sector experiences the highest percentage of total breaches reported.